Trofix/cropsath/README.md

 # cropsath
 Cropsath is the perfect social page for creators, who want to get responses from their fans.

+# To-do
+ - [ ] Line break when page is vertivally full.

 # Setting up
 ## Manual setting up
  1. **Install Apache.**